-Big thanks to Califragile for featuring three of poems this month!
+Big thanks to Califragile for featuring three of my poems this month!
 The third and final poem “What,” inspired by Sharon Olds’ poem “When,” has now been published.
 “What” was originally published in Nuclear Impact: Broken Atoms in Our Hands by Shabda Press.

 Califragile is a new online poetry journal seeking both unpublished and previously published poems (when rights allow).
 The About page reads, “In these times when the Earth and humanity seem so breakable, as if they might break each other, we search for answers in the air.
 What’s our next move?
 What did I just see on the news?
 What does this moment demand of me?
 Poets interpret their screens, sing to nature, and admonish us our selfishness.
 Califragile is a portrait of turning, questioning, stretching, stepping up.”

 I wondered how and why this new poetry journal came to be, so I asked editor and founder Wren Tuatha and she kindly replied with one of my favorite interviews yet!
 See my interview with Tuatha along with a link to their submission guidelines below.

 HOPKINSON: Tell me a little bit about Califragile.